Eid al-Adha 2025 | Moon sighting timings in India, UK, US, and UAE. All you need to know

 Where to Watch the Moon

 Moon sightings are usually confirmed by local mosques and Islamic authorities.
-You can try spotting the moon shortly after sunset.
+You can try spotting the moon on the western horizon shortly after sunset.
 Many news channels and Islamic websites also provide live updates.